AchimDF/AchimDF/README.md

 # 5th Year NeuroScience

 ## Why did I enroll in this course ?
+Ive heard a lot of postive things about you as a profressor from previous students and academic advisor Erin Sparks.
+I also took my first cmputer programing course last year which got me interested to learn more about programing.
+I wanted to see how Neuroscience and data science work together.

 ## what got me Interested in Neuroscice?